 These cookies are perfect for when you need great chocolate flavor.
 They have just a little fat from the nondairy butter, and bananas replace the eggs.
-When I developed this recipe, it was my intentions to make cookies, but they ended up tasting more like brownies.
+When I developed this recipe, it was my intention to make cookies, but they ended up tasting more like brownies.
 Bake this recipe in cookie form or in a pan, as actual brownies.

 – ½ cup nondairy butter, softened